Abdl242/gcp-ksa/gcp-teachers.md

 ## **Increase quotas form**

-In order to host as mluch student on one billing account, BM are asked to fill the related for to ask an increase to 25-50 project.
+In order to host as mluch student on one billing account, BM are asked to fill the [related form](https://support.google.com/code/contact/billing_quota_increase) to ask an increase to 25-50 project.

 It will ask the following information:
 - First and last name